You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Other Statins

 Other statins, such as simvastatin (Zocor) and pravastatin (Pravachol), are also available as cheaper alternatives to Lipitor.
-While they may not be exact duplicates of Lipitor, they can still be effective in reducing cholesterol levels.
+While they may not be exact duplicates, they work similarly to Lipitor and can be effective in reducing cholesterol levels.

 Non-Statin Cholesterol-Lowering Medications